astronomy-commons/hats/docs/index.rst

 For the most part, we recommend accessing and processing HATS data using the `LSDB package
 <https://github.com/astronomy-commons/lsdb>`_ framework.
 LSDB provides a variety of utility
 functions as well as a lazy, distributed execution framework using Dask.
-However if you are are interested in using just the HATS package, you can find installation instructions at the :ref:`getting started page<getting_started>`
+However if you are are interested in using just the HATS package, you can find installation instructions at the :doc:`getting started page</getting_started>`.

 Acknowledgements
 -------------------------------------------------------------------------------